 What is a Payday Loan?

 A "payday loan" is just that, an advancement on your paycheck when you are in a cash flow crunch.
 You borrow the money now, then pay it back when you get your next paycheck.
-According to an article in US News and World Report, interest on the loan is typically between $15 and $17 per $100 borrowed.
+Interest on the loan is typically between $15 and $17 per $100 borrowed.

 Sound not too bad, until you realize that at $15, the APR is 390%!
 Not exactly a great deal!
 If you Google "payday loans in NJ," you will find several outfits that provide this service.
 However, not all of them are that forthcoming about what they charge in interest.
 Check out an outfit called Instant Loan and click to see what the rates and terms are.
 You will see this.